“Hope on the Street” – an artist’s vital search for his roots

-J-Hope in the Box: A Record of Creation
+j-hope IN THE BOX: A Record of Creation

-I thought of all these things when watching j-hope’s new documentary J-Hope in the Box, released exclusively on Disney+ on February 17.
+I thought of all these things when watching j-hope’s new documentary j-hope IN THE BOX, released exclusively on Disney+ on February 17.

-The documentary tells the journey of j-hope’s first foray into solo activities: his first solo album release, Jack in the Box (second after his first mixtape Hope World, released in 2018), and his preparation for his first solo stage: a headlining show at Lollapalooza, the legendary Chicago music festival, in August 2022.
+The documentary tells the journey of j-hope’s first foray into solo activities: his first solo album release, Jack in the Box (second after his first mixtape, Hope World, released in 2018), and his preparation for his first solo stage: a headlining show at Lollapalooza, the legendary Chicago music festival, in August 2022.

 The documentary, however, does not touch on any discussion of the band’s military duty — a topic of contention among many of the band’s fans.
 Its focus is entirely on j-hope’s vision for his album and the monumental effort of putting together a headlining festival show.
-Told in non-linear form — the narrative moves back and forth in time from several months before Lollapalooza, to days before, and then back to weeks before the release of the album — J-Hope in the Box is ultimately intimate, intense, and revealing, even for an artist who has been under the scrutiny of the camera eye for the best part of the last decade.
+Told in non-linear form — the narrative moves back and forth in time from several months before Lollapalooza to days before and then back to weeks before the release of the album — j-hope IN THE BOX is ultimately intimate, intense, and revealing, even for an artist who has been under the scrutiny of the camera eye for the best part of the last decade.

 The intimacy and intensity come from j-hope himself.
-After a brief introduction of j-hope finally coming “out of the box” (like a jack-in-the-box figure) during the opening of his Lollapalooza set, we go back in time to the grueling days when he was working alone in his studio recording the songs for Jack in the Box.
+After a brief introduction of j-hope finally coming “out of the box” (like a jack-in-the-box figure) during the opening of his Lollapalooza set, we go back in time to the gruelling days when he was working alone in his studio recording the songs for Jack in the Box.

 In a fascinating montage, we see j-hope alone in front of his computer recording vocals and ad-libs, typing, thinking, slumped in his chair at moments, a collection of paper cups in front of him.
-Then the image doubles up and we see two j-hopes, one dancing in front of the computer while the other types, or one sitting working away while another crashes on the couch behind him talking to his mother.
-It’s lo-fi, self-recorded footage and it’s quite moving.
+Then the image doubles up, and we see two j-hopes, one dancing in front of the computer while the other types, or one sitting working away while another crashes on the couch behind him talking to his mother.
+It’s lo-fi, self-recorded footage, and it’s quite moving.
 It’s the equivalent of a writer showing all the previous, unfinished versions of an essay along with the finished version, the messiness of the process familiar to anybody who has ever engaged in a creative journey.

-While not uncommon, the behind-the-scenes musician documentary has become an almost rite of passage (Taylor Swift, Shawn Mendes, Selena Gomez, and even Lady Gaga have all released documentaries in recent years), there is a raw and unvarnished feel to that sequence that truly brings home, in a relatable way, what it feels to be consumed by an artistic vision and the need to let it out into the world.
-Here, bare-faced and tired, j-hope is Jung Ho-seok, the writer and musician behind the sunny, brilliantly fashionable persona j-hope represents in BTS.
+While not uncommon, the behind-the-scenes musician documentary has become an almost rite of passage (Taylor Swift, Shawn Mendes, Selena Gomez, and Lady Gaga have all released documentaries in recent years), there is a raw and unvarnished feel to that sequence that truly brings home, in a relatable way, what it feels to be consumed by an artistic vision and the need to let it out into the world.
+Here, bare-faced and tired, j-hope is Jung Hoseok, the writer and musician behind the sunny, brilliantly fashionable persona j-hope represents in BTS.

 “This is how you end up in a rut,” j-hope says to the camera.
 “You don’t know why you’re even doing this.
 There’s no reason for me to push myself so hard.
 But I guess this is who I am.”